-Use this topic to learn about controlling access to Cloud Filestore instances.
+Use this topic to learn about controlling access to Filestore instances.

-Cloud Filestore doesn't support Kerberos for securing access to Cloud Filestore instances.
+Filestore doesn't support Kerberos for securing access to Filestore instances.
 Use the Linux and Cloud Identity and Access Management (IAM) options described below instead.

 Fileshare export settings